Jon Sholter -

 So when are those emotional moments during your guest journey?
 Hotels can have different answers, but some may be:

-Problem Resolution - your guests is guaranteed to remember the problem with their stay, you need to make sure the remember the resolution.
+Problem Resolution - Your guests are guaranteed to remember the problem with their stay, so you need to make sure they remember the resolution.

-Now the list above is not comprehensive, but when you look at it do you see how you can work peak moments into your processes instead of just looking for the fairy tale opportunities?
+The list above is not comprehensive, but when you look at it, do you see how you can work peak moments into your processes instead of just looking for fairy tale opportunities?

 Guest Arrival Why do brands preach member recognition?
-Because the guest is already in a heightened state of emotion during arrival, if you do something to recognize them and they remember it?
-Boom.
+Because the guest is already in a heightened state of emotion upon arrival, if you do something to recognize them and they remember it, Boom.

-Been to a hotels where the Guest Service Agent walks out from behind the desk to bid farewell to the guest as they deliver their room key?
+Have you been to a hotel where the Guest Service Agent walks out from behind the desk to bid farewell to the guest as they deliver their room key?
 That was special...

-Problem Resolution Does the guest really feel like you care, are you being cheap with your compensation?
-During a problem, you have a chance to get that guest back in the door.
-Why not offer them a free night or heavily discounted night in the future.
+Problem Resolution Does the guest feel like you care?
+Are you being cheap with your compensation?
+During a problem, you can get that guest back in the door.
+Why not offer them a free or heavily discounted night in the future?
 Only bookable through you.
-You now have control of this guest stay, put some goodies in their room and do all you need to do to knock it out of the park.
+You now have control of this guest's stay, put some goodies in their room and do all you need to do to knock it out of the park.

-Breaking through the mundane moments How about developing your Room Attendant's to go out of their way to greet a guest in a meaningful way.
-Or why not have a system for where VIP guests have gifts welcoming them in their rooms.
+Breaking through the mundane moments How about developing your Room Attendants to go out of their way to greet a guest meaningfully?
+Or why not have a system where VIP guests have gifts welcoming them in their rooms?

 Word of caution, when you start to deliver on great consistent moments, your guests will come to expect it.
-If you have 5 star reviews, you have to deliver a great experience.
+If you have 5 star reviews, you must provide a great experience.
 However, don't be afraid, if you put the right processes in place and reinforce the culture to sustain, delivery becomes natural.

-Many ideas above came from the Power of Moments by Chip & Dan Heath.
-Definitely recommended reading.
+Many of the ideas above came from the Power of Moments by Chip & Dan Heath.
+It is recommended reading.